icaew-digital-archive/handbook/docs/admin-guides/web-archiving/crawl-process-overview.md

 The following outputs a list of URLs from the sitemap to a text file with pages that contain "sprint-test-pages" or "active-members" exluded:

         python3 sitemap_xml_to_txt_or_html.py --to_file 202XXXXX_sitemap.txt https://www.icaew.com/sitemap_corporate.xml https://www.icaew.com/sitemap_careers.xml  --exclude_strings "sprint-test-pages" "active-members"

-The .txt file should be ingested into Preservica at Admin/Private Repository/Web Captures/ICAEW-com-sitemaps. **Consider whether this is necessary?
-WACZ captures already contain a pages.jsonl file**

 ## Crawls